 Look at your excess

-Each hospital policy has its own excess for hospital stays usually in the amount of $0, $250 or $500.
-By agreeing to pay a higher excess you can generally cut your premium cost without reducing your level of cover.
+Each hospital policy has its own excess for hospital stays usually in the amounts of $0, $250 or $500.
+By agreeing to pay a higher excess on possible hospital stays, you can generally cut your premium cost without reducing your level of cover.
 Find out more about excess.

-Compare your options using iSelect.
+Compare your options with our health insurance partner iSelect.
 You can compare premiums and policy features from a range of participating health funds.

 Pay a year’s premium before April

 Government legislation allows funds to elect to increase premiums annually.
 This generally occurs around the beginning of April.
-If you can afford to, pay a year’s premium before April.
-So if rates are increased during the period which you have paid, you will not have to pay extra.
+If you can afford to, pay a year’s premium before April 1st so if rates are increased during the period which you have paid, you will not have to pay the annual premium increase.
 Find out more about the premium rate rise.

-If you find a cheaper policy, make the switch.
+If you find a more suitable policy, make the switch.
 There is no reason to settle for the policy you’ve got.
-If you’re switching to a similar or lower level of cover, the waiting periods you have served generally transfer with you.
+If you’re switching to a similar or lower level of cover, the waiting periods you have already served will transfer with you.
 Your Lifetime Health Cover status is protected too.
 Find out more about switching.